[This post contains affiliate links.]

 A Few More Resources

-What Your Child Needs to Know When by Robin Sampson – Second half of the book includes skills guidelines/checklists for math, language, social studies, and science for K-8th; space to record progress for up to five students in one book
+What Your Child Needs to Know When by Robin Sampson – Second half of the book includes skills guidelines/checklists for math, language, social studies, and science for K-8th; space to record progress for up to five students in one book.
+This is my first choice; it is not affiliated with a particular curriculum, it pre-dates Common Core, and is written specifically for the homeschool parent.

-Typical Course of Study by World Book (skills checklists from preschool through grade 12)
+Typical Course of Study by World Book (skills checklists from preschool through grade 12)–free, online

 “What Records Should I Keep?”
 This article includes templates for report cards and other grading tools as well as guiding you through the grading process.